Tourette’s Disorder Overview

 Tourette’s disorder, commonly referred to as “Tourette syndrome” or “Tourette’s,” is a unique and often misunderstood neurological condition.
 It originates in the central nervous system and leads individuals to exhibit involuntary and repetitive movements or vocalizations, known as tics.
 These tics can be motor tics, like blinking or shrugging, or vocal, such as clearing the throat or humming.
 In some cases, the vocalizations can involve words or phrases, which may occasionally be inappropriate or offensive, though this type may not be as common as seen in popular culture.

 Most individuals diagnosed with Tourette’s begin displaying symptoms1 in childhood, typically between the ages of five and 10.
 The severity and frequency of the tics can vary widely among individuals, with some experiencing them sporadically and others experiencing them consistently.
-It can be vital to understand that people with Tourette’s often cannot control their tics, even if they are aware of them.
+It can be vital to understand that people with Tourette’s often cannot control their tics, even if they are aware of them, as the condition involves a problem with the nervous system that causes people to make sudden movements or sounds.

 Despite its challenges, individuals with Tourette’s often lead full, productive lives.
-The condition is not associated with cognitive impairments; many affected individuals possess average to above-average intelligence.
-While the exact cause remains unclear, a combination of genetic and environmental factors appears to contribute to the onset of the disorder.
-With increased awareness and understanding, society can better support and accommodate those living with Tourette’s disorder.
+Though it causes tics, or movements and sounds that you can't control, the condition is not associated with cognitive impairments; many affected individuals possess average to above-average intelligence.
+While the exact cause remains unclear, a combination of genetic and environmental factors appears to contribute to the onset of the condition.
+With increased awareness and understanding, society can better support and accommodate those living with Tourette’s.

 Symptoms

-Tourette’s disorder is primarily characterized by its tics, which are sudden, brief, repetitive movements or sounds.
-These tics are classified into various categories based on their complexity and nature.
+As a neurodevelopmental disorder characterized by motor and vocal tics that begin in childhood typically, Tourette’s involves repetitive movements or unwanted sounds (tics) that can't be easily controlled.
+This condition is primarily characterized by its tics, which are sudden, brief, repetitive movements or sounds.
+These tics are classified into various categories based on their complexity and nature; for instance, some people may experience simple vocal tics, while others may experience multiple movement (motor) tics.
 Below is a breakdown of common signs and symptoms, though they can vary between individuals.

 Simple motor tics might include the following: